 As web-based technology has evolved, we’ve evolved with it; creating advanced software programs to transform the tedious, everyday task into one that is simple, time-conscious and exceptionally accurate.
 The days of traditional, classroom-based training programs are becoming numbered as web-based education technology (eLearning) has become the new norm.
 Training has gone virtual, and with it has borne the age of the LMS.

-What LMS Learning Is, and Isn’t
+What LMS Learning Is and What It Is Not

 Features of an LMS

-Every learning management system is different regarding its basic makeup.
+Every Learning Management System is different regarding its basic makeup.
 However, most systems include the following features:

 - Ability to create custom learning paths delivered to various groups within the organization, i.e. sales, operations, finance, etc., or outside the organization, i.e. customers, suppliers, partners or vendors.
 Often, these groups can be further defined by department or role within the organization.